New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

-Though in compact neat form, to find the values of the optimal $p_k$'s is not self-explanatory.
-All possible active subchannel sets need to be tried to find the best one. {Compared with the algorithm in \cite{PeterHe2013}, our algorithm is different as our algorithm does not need to order the product of weighting factor and channel gains.}
+With the traditional scheme, via calculations, the following water-filling solution is obtained: Though in compact neat form, to find the values of the optimal $p_k$'s is not self-explanatory.
+All possible active subchannel sets need to be tried to find the best one.
+In \cite{PeterHe2013}, an efficient water-filling algorithm was proposed for \textbf{Example 1}, where $a_iw_i/b_i$'s are in decreasing order.
+Our algorithm is essentially different from that in \cite{PeterHe2013} and the difference will be further elaborated at the end of this section.

-\textbf{Example 2:} A general weighted MSE minimization problem can be written in the following form:
+\textbf{Example 2:} A general weighted MSE minimization problem can be written in the following form: where $w_k$, $b_k$ and $a_k$ are arbitrary non-negative parameters.